-- Double Exposure Goodness!
+- Double Exposure Effect in Photoshop

-Double Exposure Goodness!
+Double Exposure Effect in Photoshop

 Hello everybody and welcome to another tutorial by Layerform.com.
 Today we will be creating the infamous “double exposure” effect, as seen recently on many popular album covers, vinyl sleeves and poster / flyer designs.
 Its a short tutorial and achievable even if you only have a small amount of Photoshop Knowledge.

-This double exposure tutorial will teach you some intricate techniques that you can apply to just about anything, including vector masking and using the powerful, yet understated refine edge feature of Adobe Photoshop. (anyone asking for a GIMP version, you ain’t welcome round these parts ya hear?)
+This double exposure photoshop tutorial will teach you some intricate techniques that you can apply to just about anything, including vector masking and using the powerful, yet understated refine edge feature of Adobe Photoshop. (anyone asking for a GIMP version, you ain’t welcome round these parts ya hear?)

 But what is a double exposure effect you ask?
 Well in Photography and Cinematography the Double Exposure Effect is created using images obtained through multiple exposures and combining them.
 This is obviously a modified version for Photoshop but gives you just as good of a result as if you would have shot this with your camera!